-The total unvested share awards as of June 30, 2021 are expected to vest as follows: 8,202 shares during 2021, 418,948 shares during 2022, 454,370 shares during 2023, 282,976 shares during 2024, 129,788 shares during 2025 and 129,785 shares during 2026.
-As of June 30, 2021, the unrecognized compensation cost related to restricted stock awards was \$11.8 million and the weighted-average period over which the unrecognized compensation expense will be recorded is approximately 41 months.
-We recorded \$1.0 million and \$0.6 million of compensation expense related to restricted stock awards for the three months ended June 30, 2021 and 2020, respectively.
-We recorded \$1.8 million and \$1.3 million of compensation expense related to restricted stock awards for the six months ended June 30, 2021 and 2020, respectively.
+The total unvested share awards as of September 30, 2021 are expected to vest as follows: 8,202 shares during 2021, 268,882 shares during 2022, 306,183 shares during 2023, 381,527 shares during 2024, 162,234 shares during 2025 and 324,469 shares during 2026.
+As of September 30, 2021, the unrecognized compensation cost related to restricted stock awards was \$11.0 million and the weighted-average period over which the unrecognized compensation expense will be recorded is approximately 39 months.
+We recorded \$1.0 million and \$0.7 million of compensation expense related to restricted stock awards for the three months ended September 30, 2021 and 2020, respectively.
+We recorded \$2.8 million and \$2.0 million of compensation expense related to restricted stock awards for the nine months ended September 30, 2021 and 2020, respectively.
 Performance Stock Units

 Performance stock units ("PSUs") are restricted stock units that vest three years from the date of grant.
 Each executive officer is granted a target number of PSUs (the "PSU Target Award").
 The actual number of shares of common stock issued to each executive officer is based on the Company's achievement of certain performance targets.
 Under this framework, 50% of the PSUs are based on relative total stockholder return and 50% on hotel market share improvement.
 The achievement of certain levels of total stockholder return relative to the total stockholder return of a peer group of publicly-traded lodging REITs is measured over a three-year performance period.
 There is no payout of shares of our common stock if our total stockholder return falls below the 30th percentile of the total stockholder returns of the peer group.
-The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if our total stockholder return is equal to or greater than the 75th percentile of the total stockholder returns of the peer group.
-The number of PSUs earned is limited to 100% of the PSU Target Award if the Company's total stockholder return is negative for the three-year performance period.
+The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU searned is limited to 100% of the PSU Target Award if the Company's total stockholder return is negative for the three-year performance period.
 The improvement in market share for each of our hotels is measured over a three-year performance period based on a report prepared for each hotel by STR Global, a well-recognized benchmarking service for the hospitality industry.
 There is no payout of shares of our common stock if the percentage of our hotels with market share improvements is less than 30%.
+The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if the percentage of our hotels with market share improvements is less than 30%.
 The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if the percentage of our hotels with market share improvements is greater than or equal to 75%.
-For the PSUs granted on March 2, 2021, the improvement in market share for each of our hotels will be measured over a two-year performance period starting on January 1, 2022, which is when we anticipate
+For the PSUs granted on March 2, 2021, the improvement in market share for each of our hotels will be open within our competitive sets.